yakimovim/big-rational-numbers/README.md

 * implicit convertion from integer values (byte, int, long, ...)
 * explicit convertion to double, decimal and float

+Be aware, that conversion to decimal and float types can lead to OverflowException exception.
+Conversion to double type can result in infinity.

-RationalNumbers structure implements IEquatable and IComparable interfaces.
+RationalNumber structure implements IEquatable and IComparable interfaces.